 Teens are digital natives, and a quick Google search will show them how the tobacco industry has marketed vapes to kids.
-Seeing how Juul and other companies set out to trick kids into vaping might trigger your teen's BS radar.
+Seeing how companies set out to trick kids into vaping might trigger your teen's BS radar.
+Here are some of the tobacco industry's marketing tricks to discuss with kids: